 - It’s time taking to get familiar with the system.

 Pivotal tracker joins the software and non-software development teams to work on a common platform for a task.
 With Pivotal Tracker, it is easy to share and exchange information, receive real-time updates and meet deadlines.
-It is easy to track all stories from starting till delivery.
+It is easy to track all stories from starting until delivery.
 Every user shares the same viewpoint for progress status and events.

 The dashboard makes visible the entire picture of work, layout, and alerts.
 Building blocks of a software project are easy to generate and gradually develop in Pivotal Tracker.
 Quick feedbacks can be achieved by sharing the stories, content, and options among the group.
 To get a clearer picture, ideas can be grouped.